mesobrain/NEATmap_software/README.md

 ### Update

 The video titled **User_friendly_tutorial** in the **Tutorial_video** folder demonstrates All-in-one NEATmap pipeline.
 The **transfer_learning_tutorial** video demonstrates how to fine-tune a deep learning model.
 This operation can also be applied to whole-brain datasets of other cell types using NEATmap.

+## Reference

+Cite us if you use the software in any form:

+    @article{zheng2024neatmap,
+      title={NEATmap: a high-efficiency deep learning approach for whole mouse brain neuronal activity trace mapping}, author={Zheng, Weijie and Mu, Huawei and Chen, Zhiyi and Liu, Jiajun and Xia, Debin and Cheng, Yuxiao and Jing, Qi and Lau, Pak-Ming and Tang, Jin and Bi, Guo-Qiang and Wu, Feng and Wang, Hao}, journal={National Science Review},
+      pages={nwae109},
+      year={2024},
+      publisher={Oxford University Press}
+}